Astropal/HiDEV_ResourceState/README.md

 This resource scans a specific folder to automatically start your resources without having to manually add them to your CFX server configuration

 ## Installation
-In your "server-data" folder, clone or import the folder " HiDEV_LoadingScreen" folder into a top resource folder and create a "[HiDEV_addons]" folder
+In your "server-data" folder, clone or import the folder "HiDEV_ResourceState" folder into a top resource folder and create a "[HiDEV_addons]" folder

 Add the following line to your "server.cfg" below the default resources
 ```